-MERRIMAC — Chief Eric Shears is pleased to announce that the Merrimac Police Department is participating in the Pink Patch Project this month.
+MERRIMAC — Police Chief Eric Shears reports that the Merrimac Police Department is investigating after shots were fired early Friday morning.

 Merrimac Emergency Management Committee Urges Continued Vigilance as Merrimac Goes Back into “Gray” Status for COVID-19